-AQHA Convention: Are You In the Know?
+AQHA Convention: Are You in the Know?

-AQHA Convention: Are You In the Know?
+AQHA Convention: Are You in the Know?

 AQHA’s Rule-Change Process

 Each year, AQHA members submit rule-change proposals by December 31.
 To get an item on a committee’s agenda, members fill out a form and submit it to AQHA by the deadline.
-Once the rule change is submitted, it is sent to the appropriate standing committee.
+Once the rule change proposal is submitted, it is sent to the appropriate standing committee.

 Before meeting as a committee at convention, each committee member receives the member-submitted proposals so they are prepared to discuss and consider them with their committee at convention.
 Members who submit rule-change proposals and register for convention have the opportunity to address their proposal with the committee.
 However, if individuals can’t make it to convention, support materials can be submitted and will be taken into consideration during committee discussion.